learning-zone/java-basics/README.md

 Java programs consists of classes, which contain platform-neutral bytecodes that can be interpreted by a JVM on many different computer architectures.
 At run time, the JVM loads the class files, determines the semantics of each individual bytecode, and performs the appropriate computation.
 The additional processor and memory usage during interpretation means that a Java application performs more slowly than a native application.
 The JIT compiler helps improve the performance of Java programs by compiling bytecodes into native machine code at run time.
 The JIT compiler is enabled by default.
 When a method has been compiled, the JVM calls the compiled code of that method directly instead of interpreting it.

 #### Q. What is Classloader in Java?
 What are different types of classloaders?
+ClassLoader in Java is a class which is used to load class files in Java.
+Java code is compiled into class file by javac compiler and JVM executes Java program, by executing byte codes written in class file.
+ClassLoader is responsible for loading class files from file system, network or any other source.

+**Types of ClassLoader**

+**Bootstrap Class Loader**: It loads standard JDK class files from rt.jar and other core classes.
+It is a parent of all class loaders.
+It doesn't have any parent.
+When we call String.class.getClassLoader() it returns null, and any code based on it throws NullPointerException.
+It is also called Primordial ClassLoader.
+It loads class files from jre/lib/rt.jar.
+For example, java.lang package class.

+**Extensions Class Loader**: It delegates class loading request to its parent.
+If the loading of a class is unsuccessful, it loads classes from jre/lib/ext directory or any other directory as java.ext.dirs.
+It is implemented by sun.misc.Launcher$ExtClassLoader in JVM.

+**System Class Loader**: It loads application specific classes from the CLASSPATH environment variable.
+It can be set while invoking program using -cp or classpath command line options.
+It is a child of Extension ClassLoader.
+It is implemented by sun.misc.Launcher$AppClassLoader class.
+All Java ClassLoader implements java.lang.ClassLoader.

 #### Q. Java Compiler is stored in JDK, JRE or JVM?
 #### Q. What is the difference between factory and abstract factory pattern?
 #### Q. What are the methods used to implement for key Object in HashMap?